In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 This is all great, but if you’re like most people, you only care about one thing: How much money will I make?

-Luckily, Betterment is extremely transparent about this as well.
+Luckily, Betterment is extremely transparent about that as well.
 On this page, they have an interactive chart that will show you EXACTLY how much Betterment has returned at each different stock/bond allocation, over ANY time frame.

 There’s a ton of information included, too.
 For example, you can see the best and worst returns in a single month, which is a great way to measure how volatile your desired allocation level is.